 The Legion of Mary is a worldwide lay apostolate under the leadership of Mary, their Queen and Leader dedicated to the church’s mission of evangelization through service.
 The apostolic work done for our parish is Eucharistic and pastoral visits to senior citizens and disabled persons who are unable to attend Mass.
 Visits are made to nursing homes, residential care facilities, hospitals and private homes.
 All active work is done under the guidance of the pastor.
 Meetings are held each Monday at 9:00 AM in the Parish Center.
-Anyone with a devotion to Mary, a willingness to devote two hours to apostolic work each week and can attend the weekly meeting, please call the contact person for more information.
+Anyone with a devotion to Mary, a willingness to devote two hours to apostolic work each week and can attend the weekly meeting, please call the parish office for more information.

 Respect Life Committee

 This committee provides an educational focus for the parish pertaining to pro-life issues concerning the unborn, the aged, the infirmed and the physically challenged.
 Members proclaim that human life is a precious gift from God; that each person who receives this gift has responsibilities toward God, self and others; and that society, through its laws and social institutions, must respect and nurture human life at every stage of its existence.
 Typical activities include providing educational literature and programs for the parish community, as well as assisting pro-life organizations, such as Birthright and the Trenton Diocese Office of Family Life.
 Anyone with an open mind and willing spirit concerning the respect for life cause may participate in Respect Life activities.
-For more information, please call the Respect Life Coordinator.
+For more information, please call the Parish Office.